 The budget was sent to County Executive Marc Molinaro, who signed it on Friday (Dec.
 14).
 Besides the ferry service proposal, other amendments will provide $85,000 for a Domestic Abuse Response Team; $20,000 to expand marketing for the county help line and stabilization center; $112,000 for an assistant district attorney; $105,000 for a Child Protective Services case manager; $97,500 for an Adult Protective Services case manager; and $5,000 to conduct e-cigarette enforcement checks to ensure vendors are not selling to minors.

 Dutchess County voters on Dec.
 11 overwhelmingly approved a proposal by the Dutchess County Board of Cooperative Educational Services (BOCES) to spend $37 million to renovate and relocate its facilities.

 Nearly 85 percent of the 4,444 county residents who voted endorsed the measure (3,746 to 698), awarding the agency its first major capital undertaking in more than 50 years.
 The funding package will upgrade the BOCES Career and Technical Institute (CTI) in Poughkeepsie for high school students and the adjacent Salt Point Center for elementary and middle school students receiving special education services.
 It will also move the Alternative High School from a Poughkeepsie industrial park to the CTI site.

-While Dutchess homeowners will see a modest increase in their annual property taxes, BOCES officials touted the measure as one that would be largely “cost-neutral” because of expected savings on rent, maintenance, transportation and utilities.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+While Dutchess homeowners will see a modest increase in their annual property taxes, BOCES officials touted the measure as one that would be largely “cost-neutral” because of expected savings on rent, maintenance, transportation and utilities.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.